freedomofpress/securedrop/docs/ossec_alerts.rst

 ``service postfix reload`` and test the new settings by restarting the OSSEC service.

-Note that if you change the SMTP relay port after installation for any reason, you must update not only the relayhost in main.cf and contents of sasl\_passwd, but also the iptables firewall rules applying to outbound SMTP which are in ``/etc/network/iptables/rules_v4``.
-We recommend modifying and re-running the Ansible playbook instead of doing things like this.
+.. tip:: If you change the SMTP relay port after installation for any
+         reason, you must update the ``smtp_relay_port`` variable in the ``prod-specific.yml`` file, then rerun the Ansible playbook.
+         As a general best practice, we recommend modifying and rerunning the Ansible playbook instead of manually editing the files live on the servers, since values like ``smtp_relay_port`` are used in several locations throughout the config.

 Useful log files for OSSEC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~